ftm1337/docs/docs/elRETRO/Benefits/retro.md

 With elRETRO whitelisted, Retro will gain a permanent briber who is guaranteed to bribe in each and every epoch, irrespective of the market conditions.

-## elRETRO Volume = BNB paid to Retro's Voters
+## elRETRO Volume = MATIC paid to Retro's Voters
-Since elRETRO's core pool is with WBNB, the trading volume that takes place will pay the voters with BNB & elRETRO.
+Since elRETRO's core pool is with WMATIC, the trading volume that takes place will pay the voters with MATIC & elRETRO.
 And this volume is guaranteed by the Kompound Protocol.

 ## 'Fair Tokenomics' offering infinite scalability
 Unlike generic tokens, the supply of elRETRO is not controlled by anyone.
 It can scale as much as RETRO itself.
 There are no "team tokens" or "VC Shares" , and  elRETRO can be minted at will by any RETRO or veRETRO holder, permissionlessly.